Ty Johnson Player Prop Bets for NFL Week 14 | New York vs. New Orleans 12/12/2021

 Matchup vs. New Orleans

-- Johnson will go up against a Saints squad that allows 96.4 rushing yards per game and is the NFL's fifth-ranked rush defense.
+- The Saints have the NFL's fifth-ranked defense against the run, surrendering 96.4 yards per game.

-- This season the Saints are ranked ninth in the league in rushing touchdowns allowed (10).
+- This season the Saints are ranked ninth in the league in rushing touchdowns conceded (10).

 Recent Performances

-- In last week's matchup with the Eagles, Johnson ran for one yard on one carry.
+- Johnson put together a one-yard rushing performance in last week's matchup with the Eagles, carrying the ball one time.

-- Johnson has 48 yards on eight carries (16.0 ypg) during his last three games.
+- Johnson has totaled 48 rushing yards on eight carries (16.0 yards per game) with zero touchdowns over his last three outings.

 Johnson's New York Teammates